Server (or, webapp) users help with enabling site isolation for your servers.

 You only have the option to apply a site to a server user when you are creating a new site.
 You cannot edit / change users for a site after the site has been created.

-During site creating, select the Web App User dropdown to apply the site to a user.
+During site creating, select the System User dropdown to apply the site to a user.